AwololaRukayat/AwololaRukayat/README.md

 - 🔭 I’m a Data Analyst .
-- 🌱 I use Excel,SQL and Power BI to analyze and give informed decision using data.
+- 🌱 I use Excel,SQL and Power BI to analyze and make informed decision using data.

 - 👯 I’m looking to collaborate on projects.